What Is Biofeedback?

-- Muscle contractions
+- Muscle contract

 Alcohol or drug withdrawal symptoms often lead to physical stress and heightened involuntary responses.
-Biofeedback can help treat common symptoms of drug withdrawal, such as anxiety, depression, chronic muscle pain and restlessness.
+Biofeedback can help treat common symptoms of drug withdrawal, such as anxiety, depression, chronic muscle pain, and restlessness.

-Biofeedback machines record bodily functions and display them back to the recovering addict.
+Biofeedback machines record bodily functions and display them back to the patient.
 For instance, someone’s heart rate might look like a pulsing light or image on a computer monitor.
 If the light is pulsing quickly, the recovering addict knows they need to use stress-relieving techniques to lower their heart rate.
 The pulsing light or image on the screen will slow down accordingly as heart rate slows.